 Obesity Program: Texas Center for the Prevention and Treatment of Childhood Obesity (TCPTCO)

-One intern will have the opportunity to participate in a training experience with the Texas Center for the Prevention and Treatment of Childhood Obesity at Dell Children's Medical Center (Dr. Jane Gray is director of behavioral health).
 TCPTCO offers interdisciplinary evaluation and treatment for children presenting with obesity and associated medical and psychiatric comorbidities.
 The interdisciplinary team includes experts in pediatrics, nutrition, physical therapy, social work, and psychology.
 The program includes an interdisciplinary clinic and group programs.
-Interns become an integral member of the interdisciplinary team and have the opportunity to learn obesity-specific cognitive behavioral intervention, provide individual and family therapy to children and families, and participate in multidisciplinary team meetings and trainings.
-In addition, interns will have the opportunity to learn and co-lead a group intervention for overweight teens and their parents implementing dialectical-behavioral, cognitive behavioral, and family therapy strategies.
+Interns become an integral member of the interdisciplinary team and participate in weekly interdisciplinary clinics to assist with assessing and addressing emotional and behavioral needs of clinic patients.
+Interns have the opportunity to learn obesity-specific cognitive behavioral intervention, provide individual and family therapy to children and families, and participate in multidisciplinary team meetings and trainings.
+In addition, interns learn and co-lead a group intervention for overweight teens and their parents implementing dialectical-behavioral, cognitive behavioral, and family therapy strategies.

 Concussion Program/Cognitive Remediation Therapy Group

-Interns will participate in approximately four hours of didactics per week, including seminars in assessment, advanced cognitive behavioral intervention, pediatric psychology, and a seminar in integrated health care with underserved youth.
+Interns will participate in approximately four hours of didactics per week, including seminars in assessment, advanced clinical topics, and pediatric psychology.
 These seminars serve the purpose of integrating clinical case material, theory, research, cultural diversity, and professional issues.
 Some didactics are open to trainees from other disciplines (e.g. psychiatry) and levels of trainings (e.g. practicum students and postdoctoral fellows).
-Additionally, interns are provided with the opportunity to attend the Dell Children's Medical Center Psychiatry Rounds, Psychiatry Journal Club, and a monthly neuropsychology seminar held at the Austin State Hospital.
+Additionally, interns are provided with the opportunity to attend the Dell Children’s Medical Center Psychiatry Rounds, Psychiatry Journal Club, and a monthly neuropsychology seminar held at the Austin State Hospital.

 The focus of the internship year is on clinical training; however, research training and supervision are available to interns on an individualized basis.
 There are many ongoing intervention research projects at the Texas Child Study Center, many of which are collaborations with physicians at Dell Children’s Medical Center.
 Most interns will be involved in these research projects by providing the clinical services being evaluated.
 Interns may also have the opportunity to work directly on these projects (data collection and analysis, writing).
 Interns may spend approximately 5 hours per week on research by participating in ongoing research projects and/or completing dissertation research and writing.